marrs-lab/NPS_GlacierBay_Seal_Detections/README.md

 1. Add padding to images to ensure seals caught between crops are not double counted
 2. Adjust training data.
 Test by excluding Spider Reef Data and retraining all models
+3. Adjust Thresholding on Ice to better include ice, exclude sun reflections, etc...
+4. Consider experimenting with HSV to improve model detections by focusing on specific colors and shapes